belltailjp/chainer_slack_report/README.md

 ![screen](docs/screencast.gif)

+## Features

+**Collision-free Slack messages**

-The key feature (and difference between similar tools) of SlackReport is that it can handle multiple training streams without collapsing Slack screen.
+The key feature (and difference between similar tools) of SlackReport is that it can handle multiple training streams without collapsing Slack screen, as shown in the above screencast.

-In case you run many training processes in parallel and each of them uses SlackReport, the reports sent from each process are always summarized in a single message posted by a bot, without being mixed up with other processes' ones.
+In case you run many training processes in parallel and each of them uses SlackReport, the reported contents of each process are always summarized in a single message posted by a bot, without being mixed up with other processes'.

-Therefore you can easily track how each process is going on.
+That makes you easily track how each process is going on.

+**Send a mention after the training finishes**

+You can pass Slack user ID(s) that begin with '@' to `finish_mentions` keyword argument of SlackReport initializer as either a str or a list, in order to let SlackReport send a mention notification after finishing the training process.

 ## Install